dbs-sticky/OnlyRSS/markdown/product-management.md

 The combination of Python and M365 Copilot in Excel means that Excel users can now use natural language to analyse and visualise data in Excel with the full power of Python—no knowledge of coding in Python required.

-As an example, the jitter chart shown below (which is a replication of one available from within one of my products- see above) can be created with Python in Excel with just a few prompts.
+As an example, the jitter chart shown below (which is a replication of one available from within one of my products) can be created with Python in Excel with just a few prompts.

 I've mentioned this game-changing Excel update to a few colleagues, and none were aware of its existence.